Punjab health minister under fire for forcing surgeon to lie down on dirty mattress | Politics

 Punjab Health Minister Chetan Singh Jouramajra has come under fire from several quarters after he was seen forcing the Vice Chancellor of Baba Farid University of Health Sciences (BFUHS) to lie on a dirty mattress at a hospital.

+The minister is then seen to be allegedly forcing Dr Bahadur to lie down on the same mattress.

-Bahadur in the video is seen explaining to the minister that he was not responsible for the facilities, to which the AAP leader retorted “everything is in your hands.”
-After the incident, Bahadur reportedly told Bhagwant Mann that that kind of atmosphere was not conducive for his work, and requested him to relieve him of his duties.
+Bahadur in the video is seen explaining to the minister that he was not responsible for the facilities, to which the AAP leader retorted, ''Everything is in your hands.''
+After the incident, Bahadur told CM Mann that that kind of atmosphere was not conducive for his work, and requested him to relieve him of his duties.

 Bahadur, 71, who has an experience of over four decades having worked at various reputed health institutions too, told PTI over phone on Saturday that he felt humiliated after the minister's behaviour with him.